MysteriousManIN/mysteriousmanin/README.md

-# Hi :wave:, I'm Chetan
+# Hi :wave:, My name is Chetan.

-I am a passionate front-end developer with some UI skills.
-I am based in Mathura, Uttar Pradesh, India.

-I have a strong desire to create responsive, user-friendly, and interactive dynamic websites.
-I can also build API and CRUD applications using PHP and MySQL.
+I am passionate frontend developer based in Mathura.
+I have a strong desire to create interactive, dynamic and user friendly responsive websites.
+I also build API and CRUD applications using PHP and MySQL.

 #### Certificates
 - [Responsive Web Design](https://www.freecodecamp.org/certification/mysteriousman/responsive-web-design)